 Thus, the first step of the self-realization process is simply beginning to get a feeling for what it is, and how to accomplish it, as well as having the sincere desire to attain it.
 Then, as Pearly explains we will gradually and naturally awaken into it more and more, in a step by step manner, as we steadily apply the teachings of the Great Ones in our lives.

 Was Pearly completely, fully self-realized?
 She would have been the first to admit that she was not, yet she seemed to be fairly far along with the process by the time she Ascended - which is a tremendous accomplishment in itself.
-Yet, prior to her Ascension she still had human failings.
-She was sometimes anxious or impatient – all of which seemed to stem from a lack of self-confidence.
 Is she self-realized now?
 Yes!
-When someone Ascends, the Light from their I AM Presence dissolves the remaining darkness of separation consciousness, and they are now and forever fully and perfectly self-realized.
+When someone Ascends, the Light from their I AM Presence dissolves the remaining illusions of separation consciousness and they are now and forever fully and perfectly self-realized.

 Dear Reader, if this previous chapter has seemed too difficult, or “far out,” please do not be concerned about it.
 Perhaps a later reading of it, after having applied the teachings for some time, will bring about a more comfortable feeling and new insights.